NicolasGula/nicolas-website/contents/information-disclosure.md

 ## Information disclosure due to insecure configuration

-Websites are sometimes vulnerable as a result of improper configuration.
-This is especially common due to the widespread use of third-party technologies, whose vast array of configuration options are not necessarily well-understood by those implementing them.
+Websites can be vulnerable if they are improperly configured.
+This often happens with third-party technologies, where the wide range of configuration options may not be fully understood by those setting them up.
+Ensuring proper configuration is essential to prevent unintended information disclosure and protect sensitive data.

 ## Lab 4 - Authentication bypass via information disclosure